 A Shared Platform for Scholarly Work

-CEDAR makes use of the University of Chicago’s OCHRE database system, a powerful, thoroughly tested, and well-supported computational platform for scholarly and scientific research.
-OCHRE has been in operation for two decades without interruption.
+CEDAR makes use of the OCHRE database platform, a powerful, thoroughly tested, and well-supported computational platform for scholarly and scientific research.
+OCHRE has been in operation for more than 20 years, without interruption.
 Enhancements to the platform were funded by a $1.75 million grant (2015–2019) from the National Science Foundation’s Office of Advanced Cyberinfrastructure.
 Technical support, user training, data cleaning, data conversion, and long-term data storage are provided by the OCHRE Data Service, which is housed within the University of Chicago’s Division of the Humanities.

-OCHRE is currently being used by more than 60 multi-person research projects at 17 universities in North America and Europe.
+OCHRE is currently being used by more than 100 research projects North America, Europe, and the Middle East.
 It can integrate and manage large amounts of data of all kinds (texts, numeric data, 2D images, 3D models, audio, video, GIS raster and vector maps, etc.).
 It has many automated tools for cleaning, linking, displaying, and analyzing a project’s data; for publishing the data on the Web; and for archiving and preserving the data in standardized open formats (e.g., XML, JSON, RDF) with persistent URLs to ensure its usability and accessibility over the long term.
 The OCHRE servers are monitored and backed-up by professional system administrators in the University of Chicago Library.

 Scholars in the humanities have long needed a technically sophisticated and well-maintained computational platform that can accommodate all kinds of information and facilitate the most complex scholarly tasks, and is also sufficiently flexible and customizable to serve a wide range of scholars in different fields of research.
 A shared platform of this kind, in which the same professionally engineered code-base meets the needs of a large number of people, enables economies of scale that are essential for sustaining and enhancing the software over time.
 This is in contrast to the motley assortment of idiosyncratic and incompatible software currently used in digital humanities, most of which serves only a few scholars and is not sustainable.